nixn/pdns-etcd3/README.md

 * `D+3` (debug 3, `3`) - "Coarse trace", like "parsing entry key Y"
 * `D+4` (debug 4, `4`) - "Fine trace", like "value for X found in Y", coroutine tracing (begin, end, status)

-There is no logical limit in the debug levels (and not a real technical limit, being an int), but currently only the four described levels are used.
+There is no logical limit in the debug levels (and not a real technical limit, being an int), but currently only the nine described levels are used (three exceptional, two informational, four debug).
-Fatal errors cannot be suppressed; (simple) errors can, but that is not recommended in non-data components.
+Fatal errors cannot be suppressed; (simple) errors can, but that is not recommended (especially in non-data components).
 The level for the root log can be set, which takes effect in every component, unless overridden.

 For output, the [logrus][] library is used, with its output handling.